anitera/CoDiCE/README.md

 # CoDiCE

 ## Introduction
 `CoDiCE` is a Python package designed for counterfactual explanation search.
-By accounting for cognitive biases, `trustCE` aims to generate trustworthy explanations, making it a valuable tool for data scientists and researchers in the field of explainable AI.
+By accounting for cognitive biases, `codice` aims to generate trustworthy explanations, making it a valuable tool for data scientists and researchers in the field of explainable AI.

 ## Installation
 To install `CoDiCE`, use the following pip command:
 ```
-pip install trustce
+pip install codice
 ```
 It is possible to enable different model supports and pre download test datasets.
 FOr example to enable `dev` version with `sklearn` and the `homeloan` dataset, use the following pip command:
 ```
-pip install trustce[dev,sklearn,homeloan]
+pip install codice[dev,sklearn,homeloan]
 ```

 ## Configuration